Asian currencies little changed ahead of Yellen speech

 U.S. President Donald Trump urged Indian Prime Minister Narendra Modi to do more to relax Indian trade barriers on Monday.

-Among other Asian currencies, the Thai baht, the ringgit and the Singapore dollar were all flat against the dollar.
+Among other Asian currencies, the Thai baht and the Singapore dollar were flat against the dollar.

 The Philippine peso was among the biggest losers, shedding 0.1 percent.